 If you’d like to contribute to a project, get in touch and we will list you here.
 Please provide your name, any relevant links, and what skills you have to offer.

 There is a Future of Coding Github organization.
 If you would like to host your FoC project under the community banner, or if you are working on a project for the community itself, you are welcome to use this organization.
 Get in touch to ask for an invite.

 This is a spreadsheet listing Future of Coding projects in and around the community.
 It’s not an exhaustive listing, but it does provide an interesting starting point to see who here is working on what, plus a few projects elsewhere that might be of interest to our members.
 If you’re looking for a project to contribute to, this is one place to explore your options.
 If you are working on a project, you may edit the spreadsheet to add your project (please stick to the existing format).

 There are a handful of ongoing projects by and for the community, and many more that could be undertaken.
 They are collected here for reference.
 If you have an initiative you’d like to undertake on behalf of the community, just say so and we’ll support it however we can.

-There have been a small handful of virtual and in-person events under the community banner.
+There have been a growing handful of virtual and in-person events under the community banner.
 We’ve workshopped format ideas for new events, but haven’t yet found something with strong resonance.
 If someone here is interested in organizing a virtual meetup, conference, demo day, or other avenue for coming-together, the banner is yours to take up.